AamirAyoub123/RAG-LawAssistant-Morocco-V1/README.md

-# 🇲🇦 Moroccan Legal RAG Assistant
+# 🏛️ Moroccan Legal RAG Assistant
 **Fine-tuned FLAN-T5 for Moroccan Family Code Analysis**

 ## 🌐 Project Overview
 In the complex landscape of Moroccan legal documentation, accessing and interpreting the Family Code requires specialized expertise.
-This project implements a **Retrieval-Augmented Generation (RAG)** system fine-tuned specifically on Moroccan legal texts, providing instant, accurate answers to legal questions in French and Arabic contexts.
+This project implements a **Retrieval-Augmented Generation (RAG)** system fine-tuned specifically on Moroccan legal texts, providing instant, accurate answers to legal questions in French contexts.

 Our system bridges the gap between **legal complexity** and **public accessibility**, offering a specialized AI assistant that understands Moroccan legal terminology, articles, and procedures.